gravitational/teleport/rfd/0167-console-service.md

 - `logrus`: Both `Config` and default logger will need to be updated using `SetLevel`.

-### `teleport console` command
+### `teleport debug` command

 A new set of commands will be introduced to `teleport` to consume the new service.

 Commands will have a common argument for receiving the instance configuration.
-This allows loading the configuration to locate the data directory, and later read the Node ID for generating the socket name.
+This allows loading the configuration to locate the data directory.

 #### Connecting to the server